 Last Updated on November 24, 2020 by Ed Joven

-All Saints’ Day and All Souls’ Day are traditional Catholic holidays set aside to commemorate all the saints and the souls of the dead.
-It is a part of Filipino tradition to cook and prepare Native Filipino foods in our homes to commemorate our love ones who passed away and enjoy the whole family’s presence.
+All Saints’ Day and All Souls’ Day are traditional Catholic holidays set aside to commemorate all the saints and the dead souls.
+It is a part of Filipino tradition to cook and prepare Native Filipino foods in our homes to celebrate our loved ones who passed away and enjoy the whole family’s presence.

-What is Glutinous rice ?
-It is a sticky rice, sweet rice, waxy rice, botan rice, biroin chal, mochi rice, and pearl rice, and pulut is a type of Asian rice that is especially sticky when cooked.
-It is called glutinous in the sense of being glue-like or sticky and not in the sense of containing gluten.
-While called “sticky”, it is not to be confused with the other varieties of Asian rice, which become sticky to one degree or another when cooked. (from Wikipedia)
+It is sticky rice, sweet rice, waxy rice, Botan rice, Biroin chal, mochi rice, pearl rice, and Pulut is a type of Asian rice that is incredibly sticky when cooked.
+It is called glutinous in the sense of being glue-like or sticky and not containing gluten.
+While called “sticky,” it is not to be confused with the other varieties of Asian rice, which become sticky to one degree or another when cooked.

-Here are the Top 12 Filipino Foods prepared during All Saints Day.
+Here are the Top Filipino Foods prepared during All Saints Day.

 Ginataan is a native Pinoy snack with a powerhouse of nutrients and vitamins made with Gata (coconut milk), Saging na Saba (Cardava banana), Kamote (sweet potato), Sago (Tapioca Pearls), Bilo-bilo (Sticky glutinous rice balls), and Langka (jackfruit).

 Arroz Valenciana is great for Christmas, Fiestas, weddings, birthdays, and family get-together, you can also find this dish in many karinderia or turo-turo stores in the Philippines.